How to Become a Police Officer in Tucson

 More Information on the Tucson Police Department and Crime

 To help residents better understand the TPD and what officers do to protect and serve the people of the city, the Department runs a Citizen Police Academy.
 There are two 12-week sessions offered each year.
-The TPD also offers a Teen Citizens Police Academy.
-This is a seven-week course that is designed to teach young people about law enforcement and to help develop positive relationships between the Department and teens in the city.
+The TPD also offers a Safe Teen Accident Reduction Training (START).
+This is a teen driver class open to anyone between the ages of 16 to 18 years old.

 Tucson Police Department